project-gemmi/gemmi/docs/mol.rst

     ...
 G.add_node(atom.id, Z=atom.el.atomic_number)
     ...
     >>> for bond in so3.rt.bonds:
     ...
-G.add_edge(bond.id1.atom, bond.id2.atom)
+G.add_edge(bond.id1.atom, bond.id2.atom)  # ignoring bond type
     ...

-This could be used for cheminformatics exercises such as :ref:`substructure matching <substructure_matching>` in the example section.
-Here we only count the number of automorphisms of SO3 (permutations of the three oxygens, 3!):
+To show a quick example, let us count automorphisms of SO3:

 .. doctest::
     :skipif: networkx is None

     >>> import networkx.algorithms.isomorphism as iso
     >>> GM = iso.GraphMatcher(G, G, node_match=iso.categorical_node_match('Z', 0))
+    >>> # expecting 3! automorphisms (permutations of the three oxygens)
     >>> sum(1 for _ in GM.isomorphisms_iter())
     6

+With a bit more of code we could get something useful for cheminformatics exercises.
+Two longer Python examples are at the end of this section:
+:ref:`graph isomorphism <graph_isomorphism>` and
+:ref:`substructure matching <substructure_matching>`.

 Transformation matrices
 =======================